wp-plugins/wp-photo-album-plus/readme.txt

 == Changelog ==

+= 1.7 =
+* Slideshow did not work when having non-standard permalink structure.
+* Fixed a layout issue around page header and breadcrumb.
+* Added functionality: You can have a single album in a post or page.

 = 1.6.1 =
 * Minor cosmetic corrections.
 * Updated tags.txt to reflect new and changed tags as per version 1.6.